jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 ## Validation

+Incorrect (potentially malicious) updates to the Merkle tree should be rejected by nodes participating in consensus.
+Given the limited set of delegation schemes presented in the previous section, each node can apply the same validation procedure without requiring application-specific knowledge.
 Upon any modification to the tree -- addition of a new root entry, table or cell, or modification of an existing cell -- the submitted change to the consensus layer should contain:

 (1) the updated or newly-created table, and